 To ensure that you get high-quality windows optimized for energy efficiency, Natural Resources Canada strongly recommends buying ENERGY STAR® windows, which guarantees that the products have been tested and certified for overall efficiency.
 However, all these product benefits will be in vain if your replacement vinyl windows are poorly installed, causing condensation, cold drafts, and even water leaks.

-To know more about our SHGC ratings and our full range of services, don’t hesitate to contact us today!
+To know more about our solar heat gain coefficient (SHGC) ratings and our full range of services, don’t hesitate to contact us today!